pnlawlor/LNTWP/README.md

 TODO

 If you use the code/model, please cite the above paper.
 If you use the data (to be posted on CRCNS), please cite the above paper and TODO.
-If you have questions or comments, please email patrick-lawlor@northwestern.edu
+If you have questions or comments, please email patrick *hyphen* lawlor *at* northwestern *dot* edu

 ***
 ### Overview